annacasavant/118_Bus_System/How-To.md

 ```

 # Build solar generators - parsing data from the `solar_gens` data frame
-Using similar logic as the previous section, let's build the solar generators,
+Build the solar generators and
-wind generators and hydro generators, and attach the respective time series
+wind generators using the [`RenewableDispatch`](@ref) function, and attach the respective time series.
-data.

 ```@repl system
 for row in eachrow(solar_gens)
     solar_bus = row[bus_connection]